MicrosoftDocs/query-docs/query-languages/dax/sumx-function-dax.md

 ## Remarks

 - The SUMX function takes as its first argument a table, or an expression that returns a table.
 The second argument is a column that contains the numbers you want to sum, or an expression that evaluates to a column.

+- The SUMX is an iterator function.
+Iterator functions loop through all the rows in the input table and save the expression result in a temporary memory storage.
+They then apply aggregation to the temporary storage results, freeing up memory usage and visualizing the calculation result.

 - Only the numbers in the column are counted.
 Blanks, logical values, and text are ignored.